 - National Health Commission of China Novel Coronavirus Laboratory Biosafety Guidelines (2nd edition) - In Mandarin ⇗

-- Public Health Agency of Canada SARS-CoV-2 (Severe acute respiratory syndrome-related coronavirus 2) ⇗
+- Public Health Agency of Canada Biosafety advisory: SARS-CoV-2 (Severe acute respiratory syndrome-related coronavirus 2) ⇗

 - Public Health England Guidance: COVID-19: safe handling and processing for samples in laboratories ⇗

-- US Centers for Disease Control Interim Laboratory Biosafety Guidelines for Handling and Processing Specimens Associated with Coronavirus Disease 2019 (COVID-19) ⇗
+- US Centers for Disease Control Biosafety for Specimen Handling with Coronavirus Disease 2019 (COVID-19) ⇗

 Please review our policies carefully on the Safety Hub and send any questions you may have to the Safety and Security Committee at safety [AT] igem [DOT] org.